 Know the System’s Age

-Enquire about the age of the system.
-This gives you a ballpark idea about how much life the system has left.
-Typical systems last between 10 and 15 years.
-With that being said, an older HVAC system doesn’t have to be an instant deal breaker.
-If the homeowner has maintained the system over the years, then it should still have plenty of juice.
-This takes us to our next point.
+Enquire about the system’s age.
+This gives you a ballpark estimate of the length of time you have before you need to replace the HVAC.
+Typical units last around 10 to 15 years.
+An older HVAC unit, however, doesn’t have to be an automatic deal-breaker.
+If the homeowner has properly cared for the system over the years, then it likely still has plenty of life left in it.